-- Development of bi-annual traffic flow maps, traffic growth reports and intersection reports - Ongoing collection, analysis and review of traffic count data - Deployment, maintenance and purchase of traffic count equipment - Origin-Destination studies
+- Development of bi-annual traffic flow maps, traffic growth reports and ٠ intersection reports - Ongoing collection, analysis and review of traffic count data • - Deployment, maintenance and purchase of traffic count equipment • - Origin-Destination studies •

-Ongoing collection and processing of manual and automatic traffic data.
+Completion Date Ongoing collection and processing of manual and automatic traffic data.
 On-going Updated traffic data database.
 On-going Preparation of Maps/Graphics

-407 Metropolitan Transportation Technical Assistance Participant(s): Metro COG
+407 Metropolitan Transportation Technical Assistance

-This work task provides Metro COG resources in both 2019 and 2020 to respond to requests for information and analysis regarding issues and items relative to the metropolitan transportation system.
+This work task provides Metro COG resources in both 2019and 2020 to respond to requests for information and analysis regarding issues and items relative to the metropolitan transportation system.

-- Technical assistance (non-transit related) that may or may not be included in other UPWP work elements - Respond to written or verbal requests for assistance from the public, local jurisdictions, local agencies, other MPOs/COGs, the media or any non-internal technical assistance.
+- Technical assistance (non-transit related) that may or may not be included in other UPWP work elements - Respond to written or verbal requests for assistance from the public, local • jurisdictions, local agencies, other MPOs/COGs, the media or any noninternal technical assistance.

-Technical Assistance
+Products Technical Assistance